About The Museum

 The Museum receives no government funding for operating expenses and admission is free, therefore we rely heavily on private donations to help pay the bills.
 Your donation helps us share these stories with future generations.

-The mission of the National Stars and Stripes Museum & Library is the documentation, preservation and communication of the iconic story of the Stars and Stripes newspaper and the commitment and service of the Stars and Stripers, our servicemen and women, and everyday citizens through exhibits, educational outreach, and special programs to further our freedoms and values.
+The mission of The Stars and Stripes National Museum and Library is the documentation, preservation and communication of the iconic story of the Stars and Stripes newspaper and the commitment and service of the Stars and Stripers, our servicemen and women, and everyday citizens through exhibits, educational outreach, and special programs to further our freedoms and values.

 Meet Our Team